Course Number: D523 (IUSM), or 600 (ISU), 7 Credit Hours

 - USMLE Step 1

-The level 1 student will meet the criteria for lifelong learning by exhibiting the following skills within the structured setting of Gross Anatomy: framing a question, utilizing modern information searching modalities, organizing data, compiling and using the information.
+The level 1 student will meet the criteria for PBLI by exhibiting the following skills within the structured setting of Gross Anatomy: framing a question, utilizing modern information searching modalities, organizing data, compiling and using the information.
 These skills will be assessed by relevant topics of clinical correlations in Gross Anatomy.

 This competency will be satisfied by the student's personal essay on the autopsy experience (see Competency I above).